JoinCODED/WS-Dart-M8-Classes/01_classes/03_constructors.md

 }
 ```

-Have you noticed something?, it's like we are writing a normal function, but what's special in this function is that it runs on the initialization of the instance, so in the function body we want to assign the `credits` argument to the `credits` property of our class, but they both have the same name, so how can we help dart differentiate between them?
+Have you noticed something?
+It's like we are writing a regular function.
+However, what's special about this one is that it runs on the initialization of the instance.
+In the function body, we want to assign the `credits` argument to the `credits` property of our class, but they both have the same name, how can we help Dart differentiate between them?

 We use the `this` keyword to refer to the class property: